 👩🍳 Uses for Leftover Roasted Cabbage Steaks

-Add to casseroles, soups or stews, such as this vegetarian Irish stew.
+- Add to casseroles, soups, or stews, such as this vegetarian Irish stew.

-Make colcannon (Irish mashed potatoes).
+- Make colcannon (Irish mashed potatoes).

-Sprinkle freshly grated Parmesan cheese over the tops of the steaks and reheat in the oven.
+- Sprinkle freshly grated Parmesan cheese over the tops of the steaks and reheat in the oven.

-Chop and add to scrambled eggs.
+- Chop and add to scrambled eggs with some grated Parmesan cheese.

 🌱 Other Veggie Steaks!